marmelab/react-admin/docs/withLifecycleCallbacks.md

 ## `lifecycleCallbacks`

 The second argument is an array of objects that define the callbacks to execute.
+They are executed in the order they are defined in the array.
 One lifecycle callback object is required for each resource that needs to be decorated.
-You can also use the wilcard '*' to apply callbacks for every resources.
+You can also use the wilcard '*' to apply the callback for every resources.
 One lifecycle callback object can define callbacks for multiple events.
-You can pass either a single function, or an array of functions instead for each event.
+For each event, you can pass a single function, or an array of functions that will be executed, for this resource and event, in the provided order.

 ```jsx
 import jsonServerProvider from "ra-data-json-server";